IBM/cloudpakforapps-workshop/workshop/exercise-1/README.md

 Again, hitting the endpoint of <http://localhost:3000/> should give us the hello message.

 You now have seen the basics of the appsody CLI in operation.
 We'll now take things up a level, and see how the CLI can be integrated into an IDE (VS Code in this case).
+Before we do this, terminate the current docker run using Ctrl-C.

 ### 3. Appsody tasks on VS Code